 Purchased a big pot and made sure to buy the most expensive brand of compost.
 I remember going through what they had in stock and willing to pay more for the best, whatever it took to nourish the sick plant back to life.
-With much eagerness and resolve to save the plant, I transferred it into a brand-new pot into nutrient-laden compost before watering and placing it in what looked like a premium spot outside.
+With much eagerness and resolve to save the plant, I transferred it into a brand-new pot, filled with nutrient-laden compost before watering it.
+Placed the tomato plant in what looked like a premium spot outside.
 Not too much direct sunlight and not too much shade.
 Also ensured that the plant's stem was supported to cater for its eventual growth as I pledged to water and keep a constant eye on it.
 I hoped for the best.
 Wasn't expecting it to suddenly improve, previous re-planting experience had taught me that it would probably deteriorate a bit while adjusting to the new environment.
 Days weaved into each other as I waited to see the plant's revival.

 The plant died.